qkcire/postig/README.md

 In order to use Postiġ you must obtain staging credentials to access Stamps.com's API.
 You can obtain these credentials by registering for a [free developer account](http://developer.stamps.com/developer/).
 Once your request for access has been processed, you will be given a unique `username`, `password`, and `IntegrationID`.
 The `username` and `password` will be used to log into Postiġ on launch, however, you will need to take your `IntegrationID` and assign it to the `id` inside `src/window.js` beforehand.

 ### Quick Start
-Once you have completed the above, clone this repository and install all dependencies via [`npm`](https://docs.npmjs.com/):
+Once you have completed the steps above, clone this repository and install all dependencies via [`npm`](https://docs.npmjs.com/):
 ```
 git clone https://github.com/qkcire/postig
 cd postig